An Introduction to the Curriculum

 We also follow Hampshire's phase planners for Literacy and Maths.

 Teachers’ planning makes links between subject areas wherever possible to enable children to apply their skills in different curriculum areas and make their learning more meaningful.
-Below you can find a overview for each year group, which outlines what is being taught in each term.

 Key Stage One currently follow Letters and sounds to support the teaching of Phonics, alongside they also us materials from Jolly Phonics and Ruth Miskin.
 We use a variety of different reading books including Collins, Big Cat and Oxford.